Aliases for ANG Gene

 GeneCards Summary for ANG Gene

 ANG (Angiogenin) is a Protein Coding gene.
 Diseases associated with ANG include Amyotrophic Lateral Sclerosis 9 and Amyotrophic Lateral Sclerosis 1.
-Among its related pathways are Cell junction organization.
+Among its related pathways are Cell junction organization and Pathways of neurodegeneration - multiple diseases.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and actin binding.
 An important paralog of this gene is RNASE4.

 UniProtKB/Swiss-Prot Summary for ANG Gene